c-blake/lc/README.md

 Output text can set foreground & background colors of text **independently**.
 I happen to like [st](https://git.suckless.org/st/) for its hackability.
-That can do bold, italic, blink, underline, struck, inverse as 6 independent traits.
+That can *also* bold, italic, blink, underline, struck, and inverse *independently*.
 (Color inversion involves a mapping too complex to be a very useful visual aid.)
 So, 7 usable output dimensions, with 5 being shallow 1-bit dimensions and colors having larger value ranges.
 While subjective, I find it not hard to distinguish